jreeder/JRNN/Experiments/Exp 2-1/README.txt

 	Also turned on max weights for rprop, and changed scale and offset for rProp to .5 and .25 and cc to 1 and .5 Also using new impoverish function.
 	This test was done using jrnn_exprun.

+Round 7 Same Values as 6.
+Changed so that dataset is shuffled after each run. --INVALID-- Data shuffling didn't clear last rounds subsets.

+Round 8 Fixed an issue that messed up the data shuffling.